 Although we tend to associate a carbohydrate-free or extremely low carbohydrate diet with dieting, it has long been seen as an effective treatment for controlling intractable pediatric epilepsy.
 Avoiding carbs also used to be, prior to the availability of insulin, the only way someone with diabetes could handle this disease.
 And minimizing carb intake not only from sugary foods, but vegetables such as winter squash, corn on the cob, and carrots may help maintain a normal fasting blood sugar level.

 Is it worth putting the body through a major physiological readjustment in order to lose weight?
 What about the effect of carb deprivation on mood?
 Will there be any rebound eating of carbs once the diet is switched back to including some carbohydrates?
-A definitive study comparing weight loss among 609 participants who were on a low carbohydrate or low-fat diet over a 12 month period was published this past winter in the Journal of the American Medical Association.
-The study did not support claims that avoiding carbohydrate produces a better weight-loss outcome.
+A definitive study comparing weight loss among 609 participants who were on a low-carbohydrate or low-fat diet over a 12-month period was published this past winter in the Journal of the American Medical Association.
+The study did not support claims that avoiding carbohydrates produces a better weight-loss outcome.
 The difference in weight loss between the two groups was about l ½ pounds.

 Carbs Are Good For Your Mood

 But perhaps the low carbohydrate diet is better for mood.
-Certainly anecdotal reports of the benefits of eliminating or drastically reducing carbohydrate intake would have you believe that clearer, sharper, focused, energetic minds result.
-Here, also, the claim was not borne out by results of another twelve month study comparing a low-fat and low-carbohydrate diet.
+Certainly, anecdotal reports of the benefits of eliminating or drastically reducing carbohydrate intake would have you believe that clearer, sharper, focused, energetic minds result.
+Here, also, the claim was not borne out by the results of another twelve-month study comparing a low-fat and low-carbohydrate diet.

-That moods improve among those in the study not denied carbohydrate is not surprising, assuming that some of the mood effects such as energy, focus, calmness and a sense of well-being are associated with normal serotonin activity.
+That moods improve among those in the study not denied carbohydrates is not surprising, assuming that some of the mood effects such as energy, focus, calmness, and a sense of well-being are associated with normal serotonin activity.
 The absence of carbs over prolonged periods of time prevents the amino acid tryptophan from entering the brain where it is converted to serotonin.
-The result: a decrease in serotonin levels and the risk of mood changes associated with too little of this neurotransmitter.
+The result: is a decrease in serotonin levels and the risk of mood changes associated with too little of this neurotransmitter.

 Next time I am asked to bring refreshments, I will be sure to include some pork rinds, but I hope that one day in the future I’m asked to bring pretzels.